HeliactylCP/panel/README.md

 # Configure reverse proxy

-1. Login to your DNS manager, point the domain you want your dashboard to be hosted on to your VPS's Ip address.
-(Example: dash.witchly.host 192.168.0.1)
+1. Login to your DNS manager, point the domain you want your dashboard to be hosted on to your VPS IP address.
+(Example: dashboard.domain.com 192.168.0.1)
 2. Run `apt install nginx && apt install certbot` on the vps
 3. Run `ufw allow 80` and `ufw allow 443` on the vps
 4. Run `nano /etc/nginx/sites-enabled/heliactyl.conf`